shirish93/shirish93.github.io/_posts/2024-01-01-leadership-styles.md

 1. **Spiritual:** The ability to inspire vision, meaning, and purpose within the team and individual contributors.
 2. **Technical:** The 'hard-skills', expertise, and innovation driving projects forward.
-3. **Personal:** The guidance, mentorship, and interpersonal skills nurtuturing individual growth.
+3. **Personal:** The guidance, mentorship, and interpersonal skills nurturing individual growth.
 4. **Inspirational/Celebrity:** The impact on a broader community through popular work and influence.

 Leaders can identify strengths and dimensions for development, and improve on growth accordingly.
 For followers, the framework allows a quick way to evaluate the diverse leadership styles they encounter.
 This lets them find leaders who they connect with the most.
 They can align their individual needs and aspirations.

 A leader can excel at any one of these skills, and make for an excellent example.
 They could do so while failing in all the others.
 Or they can focus on building multiple strengths, and provide well-rounded guidance to others.
-This framework allows for flexibility in interpretating what a good engineering leader can be.
+This framework allows for flexibility in interpreting what a good engineering leader can be.

 ___

 We will now explore each dimension in depth.
 We explore key attributes, strengths, and potential limitations of each.
-Ther are real-world examples of engineering leaders who embody these characteristics.
+There are real-world examples of engineering leaders who embody these characteristics.
 They will make us understand the impact of their diverse styles.

 #### Spiritual Leadership